 Hosting great video meetings isn’t just about knowing how to use Zoom.
-There are other things you need to be aware of.
+There are other things to be aware of, like how to position your webcam so you don’t appear threatening to your coworkers, or how to make sure you don’t make sensitive content public while sharing your screen.

 Screenshot by Marcelle Santos